Tropical Medicine and Infectious Disease

 JOURNAL OF TROPICAL PEDIATRICS, published by Oxford University Press, stands as a critical platform for the dissemination of research and clinical advancements in the field of tropical pediatrics.
 With a rich history dating back to 1955, this journal serves as a significant contributor to our understanding of health issues affecting children in tropical and subtropical regions, focusing on infectious diseases, pediatric care, and child health.
 It currently holds an impressive Q2 ranking in three categories: Infectious Diseases, Medicine (miscellaneous), and Pediatrics, Perinatology and Child Health, placing it among the top journals in its field.
 Featuring both formative research and applied studies, the journal aims to address the unique challenges posed by pediatric care in tropical environments.
 Its inclusion in an esteemed database ensures a broad dissemination of critical knowledge to researchers, healthcare professionals, and students alike, promoting a collaborative approach to improving child health outcomes globally.

-Advancing global health through travel insights.
+Empowering global health through tropical medicine insights.